Is side-sleeping with CPAP possible?

 Is there a way to make side-sleeping with CPAP more comfortable?
 Yes, and there are several ways around this problem – it’s just finding out which method suits you.

 Nasal pillow CPAP masks are usually the smallest, with a more compact interface than nasal cushion masks as they don’t need to sit around the nose but rather on the nostrils.
 This makes side-sleeping while using CPAP much easier.
-Look at the popular ResMed AirFit P10 nasal pillows mask, suitable for side-sleeping.

 Another option is the SleepWeaver CPAP mask range.
-These masks are skin-friendly, keeping the area between the skin and mask dry.
+These masks are skin-friendly, keeping the area between the skin and the mask dry.
 They are made of cloth rather than plastic.

 Reducing skin irritation with the breathable fabric.
 Consider these masks if you have a silicone or latex allergy; they’re made entirely of soft fabric.